Cost of Attendance

 National Merit Scholarship Program

-USF proudly welcomes National Merit Scholars to our leading university.
-From our incredible location to our exceptional program options, it is easy to see why we attract some of the best and brightest young minds.
+USF warmly welcomes National Merit Scholars to our leading university.
+With our incredible location and exceptional program options, it is easy to see why we attract some of the best and brightest young minds.
+Discover the unique opportunities available to our national merit scholars at USF.

 SCHOLARSHIP AND FINANCIAL AID SCAMS